David-Manniche/TheMarket/readme.txt

-    => 044317 - After order is placed on pickup then full pickup address is not there on order in admin and buyer => 044315 - when case is of pickup then on buyer end (on checkout)> name and address label is not listing on address => 044303 - when cart having digital item then on checkout it's displaying COD option which is not applicable
+    => 044317 - After order is placed on pickup then full pickup address is not there on order in admin and buyer => 044315 - when case is of pickup then on buyer end (on checkout)> name and address label is not listing on address => 044303 - when cart having digital item then on checkout it's displaying COD option which is not applicable => 044362 - user can access another user order details just by changing order id from url

 Enhancements:
     => Tax module upgrade